-Please note: I’m still “juggling” my way through a couple of the books listed below, one I started in 2019 (the keen-eyed reader will spot it in my 2019 blog post), and another was an Audible audiobook.
+Please note: I’m still “juggling” my way through a couple of the books listed below, one I started last year (the keen-eyed reader will spot it in my 2019 blog post), and another was an Audible audiobook.
 And please click on a cover photo to learn more about a book or buy it on Amazon.com.au — doing so helps support my blog.

 A Couple of Things Before the End by Sean O’Beirne

 Deep Time Dreaming was a gift from my son for Father’s Day 2019.
 I commented on social media at the time, “My teenage son may have stopped being a regular reader, but he still knows his dad loves books.”
 It’s a book I enjoyed dipping in and out of in 2019 and 2020.
 And one that sets out to shift our view of the past, as signalled in Billy Griffiths’ introduction: Australia’s human history began over 60,000 years ago.
 The continent was discovered by a group of voyagers who travelled across a vast passage of water to a land where no hominid had roamed before.